 Course description: This course is designed to introduce students to the fundamental concepts of nursing across the lifespan and the role of the registered nurse.
-The nursing process is utilized to identify and provide the building blocks of nursing care in a variety of healthcare settings.
+The nursing process will be utilized to identify and provide the building blocks of nursing care in a variety of healthcare settings.
 Emphasis is placed on developing skills needed to assess, implement and monitor selected nursing interventions and technologies.
-Concepts presented include beginning professionalism, therapeutic communication, documentation, life-span considerations, basic introduction to skills for supporting patient care, physical assessment, infection control, patient education, safety, and nursing interventions.
+Concepts presented include beginning professionalism, therapeutic communication, documentation and information technology, lifespan considerations, skills for supporting patient care, physical assessment, infection control, patient education, and safety and nursing interventions.
 These concepts are presented and practiced in the skills lab and in the clinical area.
-This nursing course is offered to nursing students at the campus site they regularly attend.
-The lecture portion of the course may be offered by in-classroom instruction or by interactive video classroom technology.
-Lab fees may apply.